hectorfhurtado/generator-nando-polymer/README.md

 |   |- specAPoly.js     Takes a file.spec.js file and turns it into file.js for Polymer testing
 |- public
     |- html
-        |- index.html   Index if the app with a little test for socket.io
+    |   |- index.html
-        |- folderWithTheNameOfYourApp
+    |   |- folderWithTheNameOfYourApp
-        |- various failes with skeleton of your component App
+    |   |- various failes with skeleton of your component App
+    |- bower_components/	have Jquery and Polymer
+    |- bower.json

-Type 'node app.js' and if you use [bracket editor](http:brackets.io) select your index.html and start live editing.
-If everything went OK, you shall see some 'Connected to WebSocket!' message.
+If you use [bracket editor](http:brackets.io) select your index.html and start live editing.

+When you type a number port, it's added various files like an app.js where is the logic to initiate the server.
+Yeoman downloads Express and Socket.io modules and It's added on index.html some sample code for verify everithing went ok on the server.

+To start the server on another terminal type: 'npm start' or 'node app.js' and launch your browser and type 'localhost:YOUR_PORT'.
+You'll see some test text.

 To start polymerizing, on another terminal window type 'grunt' and start editing your files on public/html/folderOfYourApp/

+// TODO: add some videos

-To create a Component, type
+## To create a Component, type

 ```
-$ yo nando-polymer:componente 'componentName'
+$ yo nando-polymer:componente componentName
 ```

 With it, you'll create a folder componentName/ with the files needed.
-See the video // TODO

-### Getting To Know Yeoman

-Yeoman has a heart of gold.
-He's a person with feelings and opinions, but he's very easy to work with.
-If you think he's too opinionated, he can be easily convinced.

-If you'd like to get to know Yeoman better and meet some of his friends, [Grunt](http://gruntjs.com) and [Bower](http://bower.io), check out the complete [Getting Started Guide](https://github.com/yeoman/yeoman/wiki/Getting-Started).
+You'll be asked with more questions:
+Import this to another component (N))?
+It's a Y/N question.
+If you type Y:
+Type path to the other component:		You must type relative path to the other component

+You can check on when importing components that it's added a link to the created one.

 ## License